WaxyMocha/GetMic/README.md

 -c, --csv; Output folder for csv files, if not specified, no csv files will be written

+-o, --opus; Output folder for opus files, if not specified, no opus files will be written

 -q, --quiet; Do not output any information about progress

 -d, --debug; Enable debug informaton

+-C, --continue; Start saving files from the last one

+-Cf, --continue_from; Start from specified file (number)

+-D, --differential; Proceed only if average amplitude changed more than specified percent

 For linux users: